stanley-gu/qual/proposal.md

 including immunodeficiency [@Deaglio2007], inflammation [@Colgan2006], and
 ectopic calcification.

-Nonsense, missense, and single-nucleotide insertion–frameshift mutations in the NT5E gene, coding for CD73, have been discovered to cause medial arterial calcification of the limbs, in otherwise healthy individuals. [@StHilaire2011] The study by @StHilaire2011 demonstrated that cultured fibroblasts from the patients were deficient in CD73 activity of hydrolyzing AMP into adenosine and inorganic phosphate, which could be restored through CD73-deliverying viral vectors.
-In addition, a key enzyme related to calcification, tissue-nonspecific alkaline phosphatase (TNAP) was found to be significantly overexpressed, which could be reduced through adenosine supplementation *in vitro*.
+Using a genome-wide homozygosity mapping approach, a popularizing technique in cardiovascular research [@Kathiresan2012], nonsense, missense, and single-nucleotide insertion frameshift mutations in the NT5E gene, coding for CD73, have been discovered to cause medial arterial calcification of the limbs, in otherwise healthy individuals. [@StHilaire2011] The study by @StHilaire2011 demonstrated that cultured fibroblasts from the patients were deficient in CD73 activity of hydrolyzing AMP into adenosine and inorganic phosphate, which was shown to be restored through CD73-deliverying viral vectors.

+## Exploring Possible Mechanisms Behind ACDC

+### Tissue-Nonspecific Alkaline Phosphatase (TNAP)
+In addition, a key enzyme related to calcification, TNAP, was found to be significantly overexpressed on the surface of CD73-deficient cells, which could be reduced to normal levels through adenosine supplementation *in vitro*.
+TNAP plays a key regulatory role in maintaining proper levels of inorganic pyrophosphate ($PP_i$) and phosphate ($P_i$) through the hydrolysis of $PP_i$ into $PP_i$.  [@Millan2006] The ratio of $PP_i$ to $P_i$ plays a crucial role in controlling the formation of hydroxyapatite [@Lomashvili2004], one of the primary constituents of bone and product of arterial calcification. $PP_i$ inhibits the deposition of $P_i$ on to growth sites in hypoxyapatite crystals, when $PP_i$ levels fall to abnormal levels, ectopic calcification results.
+[@Narisawa2004]

 [@Markello2011]: Vascular pathology of medial arterial calcifications in NT5E deficiency: implications for the role of adenosine in pseudoxanthoma elasticum.